mramshaw/API-Gateways/README.md

 API Gateway endpoints can be secured using AWS_IAM or NONE (i.e. completely open).

-For more complicated scenarious there are custom authorizers:
+For more complicated scenarios there are custom authorizers:

    http://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html